davidsday/go-tdd/README.md

 should be aware of, thus providing that "marginally better go test experience" I mentioned above.

+go-tdd also improves on your go test experience by treating Go's Example tests as full fledged equals in the testing environment.
+For some reason the Go Team elected to treat Example functions differently than the normal full fledged tests, and only provide the Example function's name and not the name of the file it resides in and the line number it can be found at.
+They do provide the error message the failing Example function puts out, but spread over the next four lines of output after the failure announcement. go-tdd does the necessary leg work to gather the missing and wayward info so it can elevate the Example function to the same level as normal tests.

-To accomplish this, go-tdd provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
-It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use.
+To accomplish this, go-tdd provides its own go test parser, written entirely in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for Vim what message, and in what color to deliver.
+It also provides Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use.

 go-tdd's synchronous invocation of 'go test -v -json -cover' has not really been noticeable for me.
 I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
-Most reported times are in the thousandths of seconds and go-tdd, written almost entirely in Golang itself, does its job and returns control to Vim quickly.
+Most reported times are in the thousandths of seconds and go-tdd, written almost entirely in Golang itself, does its job and returns control to Vim probably orders of magnitude more quickly than a tool written in Vimscript could.

 In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so go-tdd loads